top of page

 When we stayed in hotels this bread was always available at breakfast, lunch and dinner!
 When we had our villa we would always visit the local bakery when we arrived for a loaf or two!!!
 It has a really unusual taste and the seeds on the top are delicious.

 The unusual taste comes from two unusual ingredients.
 I had to get them on-line but they are quite readily available.
-The first one is Mahleb it is an aromatic spice made from the seeds of a species of cherry, Prunus mahaleb.
-The cherry stones are cracked to extract the seed kernel, which is about 5 mm diameter, soft and chewy on extraction.
-The seed kernel is ground to a powder before use.
+The first one is Mahleb (you may also see it referred to as mahlab, mahlap, or Mahler) it is spice made from the seeds of a species of cherry.
 The second is Mastic is a resin obtained from the mastic tree, like other natural resins, is produced in "tears" or droplets.
-Mastic is excreted by the resin glands of certain trees and dries into pieces of brittle, translucent resin.
 Don’t be put off by these ingredients as the loaf really tastes amazing.

 This is not necessarily an authentic recipe but it was the nearest I could get to having a bit of Cyprus at home during lockdown when I was making bread three or four times a week!
 I have tried quite a few recipes that I found on-line and tweaked them to get the taste and texture that I wanted and remember fondly.
 My Husband said that my final version was definitely the best!